kwokaa2019/Micrsoft-KMS-Activate/README.md

 <img alt="    " src="       "/>

-Step 4: Then you type the command “slmgr.vbs /ato”.
+Step 4: Then you type the command “slmgr /ato”.

 <img alt="   " src="           "/>